Shrewsbury School: Philomath and Polymath

+Although the school left the premises by the castle in 1882, it retained, significantly, the ownership of these statutes which remain in the Renaissance building.

 Houses

-The School, as of Michaelmas Term 2020, has 807 pupils: 544 boys and 263 girls.
-There are eight boys' boarding houses, four girls' boarding houses and two for day pupils, each with its own housemaster or housemistress, tutor team and matron.
+The School, as of Michaelmas Term 2023, has 842 pupils.

+There are seven boys' houses and five girls' houses, each with its own housemaster or housemistress, tutor team and matron.
 Each house also has its own colours.